-- Substitute equipment may be considered for approval that includes at a minimum; - a.
+- A. Products shall be provided by the following manufacturers: - 1.
+AAON - Substitute equipment may be considered for approval that includes at a minimum: - a.
 R-410A refrigerant - b.
 Hinged access doors with lockable handles - c.
 Variable capacity compressor with 10-100% capacity - d.
-2,500 hour salt spray tested exterior corrosion protection - Designed, engineered, and manufactured in the United States of America - f.
-All other provisions of the specifications must be satisfactorily addressed
+2,500 hour salt spray tested exterior corrosion protection - e.
+Designed, engineered, and manufactured in the United States of America - All other provisions of the specifications must be satisfactorily addressed